mit-orcd/orcd-docs-edit/docs/recipes/openclaw-engaging.md

     the key differences on Engaging:

     - **No always-on gateway**: SLURM jobs have wall-time limits.
-When the job ends, resubmit with `sbatch apptainer/slurm-gateway.sh`.
+When the job ends, resubmit with `./apptainer/start-gateway.sh`.
 Your sessions persist automatically.
     - **SSH tunnel required**: Engaging compute nodes are not directly reachable from the internet.
 The SSH tunnel through a login node provides secure